Rock Hill Workers’ Compensation Lawyer

 Insurance companies may also dispute whether the injury happened on the job.
 To qualify for workers’ compensation, the accident must have occurred during working hours while the employee was performing normal job duties.
 Slips and falls in parking lots, injuries sustained while on break, and even injuries that happen while getting into uniform are all exempt from workers’ compensation coverage.
 An experienced attorney could help victims examine the reasons for their workers’ compensation denials and prepare a case for an appeal.

-Steps to Take Following a Denial of Benefits in Rock Hill
+What Steps Should an Employee Take Following a Denial of Benefits?

 A denial of benefits or a rejection of a benefits package is not the end of a workers’ compensation case.
 Both workers and employers can appeal any decision made by a workers’ compensation insurance company.
 To begin the process, an employee must complete and submit Form 50.
 This form requires detailed information about the employee, their injuries, and how the injuries occurred.